Home Divorce Page 5

 Article 10

-the reason for the decision on holding the hearing;
+reasons for the decision to hold the hearing;

 Article 11